Palmer Museum of Art: History

 The University Art Museum's original building was a Brutalist "box," containing three galleries, that opened in 1972.
 Post-modernist architect Charles Willard Moore greatly expanded the building in 1993, converting the "box" into a 150-seat auditorium, and wrapping eleven new galleries around it.
 He created a lively entrance plaza, reminiscent of his Piazza d'Italia (1978) in New Orleans, Louisiana, adding multiple levels and a graduated arcade of brick arches resting on cartoon Tuscan columns.
 The museum was renamed to honor James and Barbara Palmer, who initiated the campaign to expand the building in 1986 with a $2 million gift.

 The museum's founding director was William Hull, for whom one of the galleries is named.
-The current director is Jan Muhlert.
+The current director is Erin M. Coe.

 The Friends of the Palmer Museum of Art was founded in 1974 to aid in fund-raising and public outreach.
+The museum has a Friends Leadership Council as well as a National Advisory Council.

-The museum is open Tuesdays through Sundays.
-Admission is free.
+In summer and fall 2023, the museum moved to a new, 73,000-square-foot facility at the Arboretum at Penn State which has new educational spaces and nearly twice the amount of current exhibition space.

-In Spring 2023, the museum is set to move to a new, 71,000-square-foot facility at the Penn State Arboretum which has nearly twice the amount of current exhibition space.
+The new Palmer Museum of Art is located at 650 Bigler Road in The Arboretum at Penn State.